Private Members' Motions explained

 Once a motion has been open for signature for three groups of sessions, if it has not attracted 100 signatures, it expires.

-Below are all the current Private Members' Motions which can now be signed electronically.
+Below are the two current Private Members' Motions which can now be signed electronically and the six Private Members’ Motions which have reached 100 signatures for information.

-Deadline for signatures is 8th May.
-Signatures will not be counted after this date
+Deadline for signatures is 27th November 2019.
+Signatures will not be counted after this date.

 Current Private Members' Motions